 This so called Shack sauce you see used in most of their burgers.
 It is made out of a potent combination of fast food staples, such as mayonnaise, mustard, ketchup, dill brine and final topped with sprinkles of cayenne pepper.
 Also, it has the consistency of BBQ sauce, and almost like HP sauce on steroids with the pepper, giving it a zesty taste.

+Miscellaneous menu offerings include hotdogs, which are great if you are not too hungry.
 Additionally, their burger buns are nicely toasted with the contents not overly drippy with Shacksauce that it soaks through the bottom bun.

 Furthermore, on the table staples, there are two variants of fries.
 Sadly, their fries are nothing too special to scream home about.
 You have a choice of it with or without melted cheese, as well as soft drinks and a variety of milkshakes.